BDC Hamburger Icon

 How to get your business out of bad debt

-If your business has taken on more debt than you can handle, here are some ways to dig yourself out of bad business debt:
+If your business has taken on more debt than you can handle, here are some ways to dig yourself out of the situation:

-• Take inventory: Examine the debt you’ve accrued and organize it based on interest rates and monthly payments.
+• Take inventory: Examine your accrued debt and organize it based on interest rates and monthly payments.
 By organizing this data, you can prioritize which debt to tackle first.

-• Increase your company’s sales: You can pay off your company’s debt by increasing sales and making more profit.
+• Increase your company’s sales: By increasing sales and making more profit, you can pay off your company’s debt.
 Consider building a customer loyalty program, starting a social media marketing campaign and raising prices.

-• Refinance high-cost debt: Consider consolidating your debt or refinancing it if you have strong credit.
+• Refinance high-cost debt: Consider business debt consolidation or refinancing if you have strong credit.
 This will give you a lower fixed interest rate and decrease the number of payments.
 Additionally, combining your debt into a single payment could improve your business credit score

-• Apply for a hardship plan: Many banks and other lenders have hardship plans for when borrowers fall upon tough times ― especially if the hardship stems from outside factors like the pandemic or a natural disaster.
-Lenders are often willing to work with you to give you a break from making payments, lower monthly payment or lower interest rate until you get back on your feet financially.
+• Apply for a hardship plan: Many banks and other lenders have hardship plans when borrowers face tough times.
+Lenders may give you a temporary break from making payments, lower your monthly payment or lower your interest rate until you get back on your feet financially.

 • Cut costs: Take the opportunity to cut business costs.
 Slashing expenses may mean layoffs, closing unprofitable locations, renegotiating vendor contracts, unloading excess inventory or downsizing your office.
-The extra money can be put toward paying down your debt.
+The extra money can be used to pay down debt.

 • Renegotiate your debt repayment terms: If you borrowed money from an individual or owe money to vendors, contact the creditor and explain your situation.
 Ask for better loan repayment terms to avoid defaulting.